dCache/dcache-book2/config-SRM.md

 -   srmStatusOfPutRequest
 -   srmStatusOfCopyRequest

-Directory Functions
+DIRECTORY FUNCTIONS
 -------------------

-SRM Version 2.2, interface provides a complete set of directory management functions.
+`SRM` Version 2.2, interface provides a complete set of directory management functions.
 These are

 -   srmLs
     ,